Skip to main content

 Other tips

-Remove any means of killing yourself in case you have a strong impulse to do so.
+Remove any means of hurting yourself in case you have a strong impulse to do so.
 For example, give a friend or family member your medication to look after.

-Avoid large amounts of alcohol, as this tends to exaggerate your feelings.
-If you are feeling low, a lot of alcohol will tend to make this much worse.
-Similarly avoid drugs which may cause 'lows' or 'downers' or paranoid feelings.
+Avoid alcohol, as this tends to exaggerate your feelings.
+If you are feeling low, alcohol will tend to make this much worse.
+Similarly, avoid drugs which may cause 'lows' or 'downers' or paranoid feelings.

-Remember suicide is permanent, whereas the feelings you are struggling with are likely to be temporary.
+Remember suicide is permanent, whereas the feelings you are struggling with are temporary.
 There are ways of helping you through this horrible time.

 If you are concerned about a friend, partner or relative who is having suicidal thoughts, there is a lot you can do to help.
 People who are thinking of ending their lives usually feel very hopeless, so it is important to show them that somebody does care.

 You can direct them to the sources of support and treatment in the section above.
-If you feel they may have an illness, mental or physical, encourage them to see their GP.
-Offer to go with them if this might help.
+If you feel they may have an illness, mental or physical, offer to go with them to see the GP if this might help.
 Write out the Samaritans' phone number for them and leave it somewhere they can easily find it if they need it.

 Are you protected against flu?